avazahedi/jaco_deep_grasp/README.md

 # jaco_deep_grasp
+Author: Ava Zahedi (Northwestern MSR 2023)
+In collaboration with NU Argallab and MSR.

+# Setup - Dependencies and Docker
 ## Prerequisites
 Import the necessary repositories listed in jaco_grasp.repos using vcs tool.
 To do so, clone this repository into the src directory of your workspace.
 Then, in the root of your workspace, run the following:
 `vcs import < src/jaco_deep_grasp/jaco_grasp.repos`